 Mr. and Mrs. William D. James Foundation Scholarships

-Income from this trust has been designated for scholarships to students who have been residents of the Sacramento area for ten consecutive years or more and who, without such aid, could not continue their education at Pacific McGeorge School of Law.
+Income from this trust has been designated for scholarships to students who have been residents of the Sacramento area for ten consecutive years or more and who, without such aid, could not continue their education at McGeorge School of Law.
 Open to all students including those in Graduate Programs.
 Sacramento areas include: Auburn, Bryte, Broderick, Cameron Park, Carmichael, Citrus Heights, Davis, El Dorado Hills, Elk Grove, Fair Oaks, Folsom, Loomis, Orangevale, Rancho Cordova Rocklin, Roseville, Sacramento, West Sacramento, Wilton and Woodland.
 Apply.